faucetsdn/daq/docs/developing.md

 same as running things in a real (against physical devices on a physical switch) or CI environment, but in most cases it provides a workable method.

+It is recommended to start from a clear DAQ configuration by running `rm -rf local` from the main DAQ folder before running the local integration tests.

-When developing a new test, the output should appear the the corresponding `.out` file, which should be updated appropriatley.
+When developing a new test, the output should appear in the corresponding `.out` file, which should be updated appropriatley.
 The easiest way to migrate in new changes is to just copy the `out/` file to `testing/`, but care must be taken that only expected changes are included with a new PR.
 Ultimately the Travis CI tests must pass, not the